"Where are you located?"

 - – Patios: The Cabins and Lodge each feature a beautiful view and are private.
 The Rim Trail is easily accessed from the patios.
 The Cabins have patio furniture, 1 grill, and one large fire bowl.
 The Lodge has a large picnic table, patio furnishings for 8, a large BBQ grill, and a large fire bowl.

 - – Firewood: A set amount of firewood is provided to heat each cabin and the lodge (seasonal).
 We promise to keep you as warm as possible.
 A small fire with the flu/door closed will burn hotter than when stuffed full and roaring with the flu/door open.
 Some of the wood stove fans will only kick on when the fire reaches optimal temperatures, please be patient, close the flus and open the dampers and they will kick on asap.
 We are happy to help if you need assistance 🙂 Firewood for the fire bowls is available from the Office/General Store, $8 for a large load.
-(Approximately 8 large pieces, about 4x’s what you would buy from a store.)
+(Approximately 8 large pieces, more than what you would buy from a store.)
 Delivered to your cabin.

 "What is the Campground like?"